mzimbres/rtcpp/README.md

 =============

   (This is still unfinished work)
-  Some of the problems when using standard node-based containers are:
+  Some of the problems when using standard node-based containers (with default allocators) are:

   1) Dynamic allocations (with system calls) on every insertion.